 Dust your work surface with some flour.
 Work with one dough at the time.
 Roll matcha dough into about 15 x 8 inch rectangle.
 Roll nutella dough into about the same size.
 Don't stress out if they are not exactly the same size.
 Just do your best.
 They won't be perfect rectangles either

 Cut the matcha dough into half horizontally and do the same for nutella dough.
 So now you have 4 dough sheets.
 This is just to create 2 varieties of color options: matcha on the outside on half of them and nutella on the outside on the other half.
 Still with me ??

 With the longer side of the dough near your body, stack nutella dough on top of matcha dough and roll the dough up as tightly as you can.
 Do the same with the others by stacking matcha dough on top of nutella dough and roll up.
 You have 2 rolls

 Use a dough cutter to cut each roll into 10 equal portions (or more if you want them smaller).
 You might have to trim off both ends of the roll.
 They are still edible.
 It's more for presentation

-Place these freshly cut mantou on top of parchment paper (seam side down).
-Cover with cloth and let the rest for 45 minutes
+Place this freshly cut mantou on top of parchment paper (seam side down)

 Bring the water in a steamer to a boil.
 Wrap the lid with a cloth.
-This will prevent water dripping from the lid and too much steam will make the bao wrinkly.
-Place some of the buns on the steamer and steam on high heat for about 5 minutes.
-Continue with the rest.
-They are best when served warm
+This will prevent water dripping from the lid and creates burn spots.
+Place some of the buns on the steamer and steam on high heat for about 10 minutes.
+Continue with the rest

 I usually made this in big batch and store the rest by placing them in a freezer bag.
 They can be stored up to 1 month.
 Try not to stack them so they won't stick to each other in the freezer.
 I store them flat on the freezer.
-They can be reheat on the steamer for about 5 minutes and as good as new
+They can be reheated over high heat on the steamer for about 5 minutes and as good as new